adilahmed31/cs537-Discussion-su22/week-4/README.md

     }
 ```

-What it does is scanning through the ptable and find a `RUNNABLE` process `p`, then
+What it does is scan through the ptable and find a `RUNNABLE` process `p`, then

 1. set current CPU's running process to `p`: `c->proc = p`
 2. switch userspace page table to `p`: `switchuvm(p)`